-Continuous photos only works if you set the image filetype to JPG before you start shooting the sequence.
-If you have it set to RAW (.gpr), it only saves a single image and won't take a rapid sequence.
+Continuous photos only works if you set the image filetype to JPG/Standard before you start shooting the sequence.
+If you have it set to RAW (.gpr), it only saves a single image and won’t take a rapid sequence.

-Both Burst Mode and Continuous Photo only work with standard JPG photo mode.
-They won't work if you've selected RAW as the photo file format, and in general they won't work with features that require processing of the images, such as HDR/WDR or SuperPhoto.
+On all models, they won’t work with features that require processing of the images, such as HDR/WDR or SuperPhoto.
 Protune Photo options are available in Burst Mode when that camera has Protune Photo options available.

 On the newer camera models, continuous and burst modes are handled a little differently when you’re playing them back on the camera’s screen.
 They’re treated as sequences, and they’ll auto play.
 If you hit the delete icon (trash can) it will give you the option of deleting the entire series of just an individual photo.

 Continuous Mode only works with the camera’s shutter button.
 You can’t fire it from the GoPro mobile app–it will just take a single photo.